Rajendra03dec/AndroidLearning/README.md

-This repo is to the practical demo of latest android feature coming in android
+This repo is the practical demo of latest android feature coming in android